 A background pattern

-can be added to an

-entire image or selected areas.
+can be added to an image or selected areas.
 The pattern is a small

 seamless (left example).
 The pattern can be a photo of a texture,

 as in the right sample.
-Pattern size and
+Pattern scale and opacity are adjustable.

 Write text on images.
 Select font, colors, transparencies, shadow,

 angle.
 Watermarks are made by writing faint text and embossing.